aditi20331/aditi20331/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on projects that teach me a lot.
-- 📫 How to reach me ...
+- 📫 My Gmail account is barveaditi002@gmail.com

 <!---
 aditi20331/aditi20331 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.